takanory/slides/slides/20220713europython/index.rst

    I'm Takanori Suzuki.
 My twitter is "takanory", please follow me.
    I'm Vice-Chairperson of the PyCon JP Association.
    And I'm director of BeProud Inc.
-   I'm also active in several Python related communities.
+   I'm also active in several Python related communities in Japan.

 **PyCon JP** 2022 🇯🇵
 ---------------------